happypeter/edocs/tesla.md

     - the room can run itself and generate endless wealth, right?
   - Tesla sustainable energy plus AI, result will be Perpetual motion Machines.

+- Battary
+  - Battary today is like petro when Rockefeller was a young man
+    - People knew it would be useful, but not at this level
+  - Pretty excited about battaries after Tesla Battary Day
+  - Megapack + Autobidder = Unlimited imagination

 ## 综合